alexpolt/alexpolt.github.io/src/move-noexcept.md

   on copy and move.
 We should just ban exceptions in that cases and make our lives better. bad\_alloc?
 Yes, memory allocation failure is a no-go situation. **We write programs with an assumption that an OS will behave as documented.
-No spurious failures are allowed!** No threads should become suddenly suspended, no memory allocation failures in case we're not *out of memory*, which is a bug of a program than a normal situation.
+No spurious failures are allowed!** No threads should become suddenly suspended, no memory allocation failures in case we're *not out of memory*, which is a bug of a program than a normal situation.
 STL went the wrong way with its exception safety paranoia.
 So I think one should not normally use noexcept.
-Try to make your constructors (all three types, [rul of five][rule]) and probably assignment operators noexcept by default and
-  allow exceptions in every other case.
+Try to make your constructors (all three types, [rule of five][rule]) and probably assignment operators noexcept by default and allow exceptions in every other case.